jyao1/openspdm/Doc/SpdmOsTest.md

          [--key_schedule] is key schedule algorithm.
 By default, HMAC_HASH is used.
                  Above algorithms also support multiple flags.
 Please use ',' for them.
                  SHA3 is not supported so far.
+         [--basic_mut_auth] is the basic mutual authentication policy.
+BASIC is used in CHALLENGE_AUTH.
+By default, BASIC is used.
          [--mut_auth] is the mutual authentication policy.
-BASIC is used in CHALLENGE_AUTH, ENCAP or DIGESTS is used in KEY_EXCHANGE_RSP.
-By default, BASIC,ENCAP is used.
+WO_ENCAP, W_ENCAP or DIGESTS is used in KEY_EXCHANGE_RSP.
+By default, W_ENCAP is used.
          [--meas_sum] is the measurment summary hash type in CHALLENGE_AUTH, KEY_EXCHANGE_RSP and PSK_EXCHANGE_RSP.
 By default, ALL is used.
          [--meas_op] is the measurement operation in GET_MEASUREMEMT.
 By default, ONE_BY_ONE is used.
          [--slot_id] is to select the peer slot ID in GET_MEASUREMENT, CHALLENGE_AUTH, KEY_EXCHANGE and FINISH.
 By default, 0 is used.